paulbradshaw/journalismrecipebook/chapters/tryingitout.md

 ## 8. Rewrite, edit again, and publish!

 Continue to redraft and write until it's ready to publish.
 Don't forget to write social media versions of it, too (not just repeat the headline).

+* *See also*: [The key to a longer life?
+Why I tried to walk exactly 3,967 steps in a day](https://www.theguardian.com/society/2023/aug/11/key-longer-life-why-walk-exactly-3967-steps-day) - this news feature follows up on news about a study that found 3,967 steps "was the exact number at which the risk of dying from any cause started to reduce".
+The editor has tasked the reporter "with hitting exactly 3,967 steps and making the most of every one".